2cld/hs-platform/docs/OrchestratorProblem.md

 6. hs-customer-webportal - gui portal for ralph-types to show client value
 7. hs-automation-webportal - gui portal for ralph-types...
 IMHO this should just be a deployment CI/CD pipeline

-So, as I look at this, I think the answer is:
-Use your Baseline Behavior Injector.